Graduate International Students

 When we receive your completed application checklist items, your test scores and your financial verification form in satisfactory condition, your documents will be reviewed by the admissions committee and you will be notified of your admission status within 1–2 weeks.

 Graduate students cannot live in residence halls.
 They must make their own off-campus housing and transportation arrangements.
-Leased housing in the Pittman South Residence or the Southeast Residence building may be available for graduate students.

 Questions?
 Contact Northwestern.

-Dawn Cordts (MDIV, MATS, MAML, MAHS)
+Jody Reynolds (MDIV, MATS, MAML, MAHS)

 University of Northwestern — St. Paul